maxim-pre/tictactoe/README.md

 ### UserStories

 - As a user I should be able to reset a game so that I can cancel a match
-- As a user I should be able to see a score board so that I can keep track of my wins and losses
+- As a user I should be able to see a scoreboard so that I can keep track of my wins and losses
 - As a user I should be able to select from a list of game modes so I can decide if I would like to play with a friend or against the computer
 - As a user I should be able to choose from a range of tokens so I don't have to always play as the crosses